Georgetown Web Page: Click here

 Jeremy A. Yip is an Assistant Professor of Management at Georgetown University's McDonough School of Business and a Research Scholar at the University of Pennsylvania's Wharton School.

-Professor Yip's research program explores the psychology of emotions and incivility in negotiations and organizations.
+Professor Yip's research program explores the psychology of emotions, incivility, and ethics in negotiations and organizations.

 His primary stream of research explores how emotions predictably influence behavior.
 In particular, his research demonstrates that anger promotes deception and negotiation impasses, but diminishes empathy and perspective-taking.
 His work also considers the ethical consequences of anxiety and gratitude, and the role of individual differences in emotional intelligence.
 Most recently, his work investigates the relationship between organizational cultural norms and emotion.